Heavy flavor dissociation in the framework of multi-body Dirac equations: Introduction

-The first completely covariant framework for a bound-state problem was presented in 1951 by Salpeter and Bethe~\cite{Salpeter:1951sz} and Gell-Mann and Low~\cite{GellMann:1951rw} independently.
-In the original Bethe--Salpeter equation, the time dependence is entangled in a complicated way, and one is not able to find the stationary states.
-Along with many pioneer efforts~\cite{Logunov:1963yc, Gross:1969rv} to simplify the Bethe--Salpeter equation, the covariant wave equation proposed by Sazdjian~\cite{Sazdjian:1986aw} provides a way to find relativistic bound-state wave functions.
-In the meantime, Crater and Alstine developed the two-body Dirac equation~\cite{Crater:1983ew,Crater:1987hm,Crater:2008rt} for mesons which covariantly converts the Dirac equation with 16 degrees of freedom into the Klein--Gordon-like equations with highly disentangled degrees of freedom.
-In this framework, one can clearly see the relativistic corrections to the non-relativistic potential, including the Darwin term and many spin interaction terms.
+The covariant wave equation proposed by Sazdjian~\cite{Sazdjian:1988be,Sazdjian:1986aw} provides a way to find relativistic bound-state wave functions.
+The interaction potential and the wave function of the bound-state are related in a definite way to the kernel and the wave function of the Bethe-Salpeter equation~\cite{Salpeter:1951sz,Sazdjian:1986aw}.
+Crater and Alstine developed the two-body Dirac equation~\cite{Crater:2002fq,Crater:1983ew,Crater:1987hm,Crater:2008rt} for mesons which covariantly converts the Dirac equation with 16 degrees of freedom to a Klein--Gordon-like equation with highly disentangled degrees of freedom.
+In this framework, one can clearly see the relativistic corrections to the non-relativistic potential model through the Darwin term and many spin interaction terms.
 Later on, the three-body Dirac equation for baryons was developed by Whitney and Crater~\cite{Whitney:2011aa}, which combines Sazdjian's $N$-body relativistic potential model with the two-body Dirac equation.

-In this paper, we aim to systematically and precisely study the heavy flavor hadron spectra and wave functions.
-We adopt the two- and three-body Dirac equations for mesons and baryons, with the following improvements in solving the equations in comparison with the previous calculations:\\ (i) For the three-body Dirac equation for baryons, we expand the baryon wave function in the Hilbert space constructed by spherical harmonic oscillators, which guarantees the completeness and orthogonality of the expansion, and therefore increases the accuracy of the calculation and can be used to systematically study the baryon ground and excited states. \\ (ii) We take particle-index-rotation technique in calculating the Hamiltonian elements in the Hilbert space, which speeds up the calculation and improves further the precision of the calculation. \\ (iii) We take a universal set of quark mass and coupling parameters for all the hadrons.
-This makes the calculation more self-consistent and predictable for future application of multi-body Dirac equations to the study of multi-quark bound states.
+To systematically describe heavy flavor mesons and baryons in a relativistic potential model at finite temperature, we first improve the method to solve the three-body Dirac equation.
+We will expand the baryon wave functions in terms of the two-body spherical harmonic oscillator states, which guarantees the completeness and orthogonality of the expansion, increases the accuracy of the calculation, and can be used to study both the ground and excited baryon states.
+We will also take a universal set of model parameters for both mesons and baryons.
+This makes the calculation more self-consistent and predictable.
+With the improved method, we then solve the two- and three-body Dirac equations in hot medium, and determine the heavy flavor dissociation temperatures by calculating their binding energies and averaged radii.